Chuckanut Drive Scenic Byway: Evergreen Forests & Emerald Bays

 Use the interactive map above to search for hotels and vacation homes in Bellingham.
 Recommended hotels, campgrounds, and other points of interest have also been marked on the map.

-Camping At Larrabee State Park
+Camping at Larrabee State Park

 The Larrabee State Park Campground is open year round and offers campsites with full hookups as well as primitive sites.
 The campground has picnic tables, toilets, showers, and a dump station.
 Reservations can be made between May 15 and September 15, however the campground operates on a first come first serve basis during the off-season.
 Note, the Amtrak train travels through the area so it can be noisy at times.
 Book your campsite online or phone 888 – 226-7688.